FabioRosado/fabiorosado.github.io/_posts/2017-10-02-hacktoberfest.markdown

   - Added tests to cover wit.ai parser
   - Added documentation for wit.ai parser
   - Added test on all parsers covering the ClientOSError exception
+  - Renamed Api.ai references to new name - Dialogflow

 &nbsp;
 &nbsp;